cgrace0044/stillorgan-tennis/README.md

 ### Browser Testing

-- The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues noted.
+- The Website was tested on Google Chrome, Firefox, Brave, Safari browsers with no issues noted.

 ### Device Testing

-- The responsive design was checked using Chrome developer tools across multiple devices with no issues noted/
+- The responsive design was checked using Chrome developer tools across multiple devices with no issues noted.
 - I also used the following websites to test responsiveness:
   - [Am I Responsive](https://ui.dev/amiresponsive?url=https://cgrace0044.github.io/stillorgan-tennis)